 What is the HSV test for Herpes?

 Herpes is a skin ailment caused by the HSV herpes simplex virus.
 HSV produces painful blisters or ulcers all over the body.
-HSV is classified into two types:
+Types of Herpes Simplex Virus

-- Both HSV-1 and HSV-2 infections are recurring, meaning outbreaks may happen periodically.
+Both HSV-1 and HSV-2 can be transmitted even when there are no visible symptoms, and outbreaks may recur periodically.

 - The frequency and severity of outbreaks often decrease over time.
 Although herpes can cause discomfort, it rarely results in serious health complications.